Learn about the City's committees, commissions and boards

 International Relations & Friendship Cities Committee

 This committee works to improve the relationships between the City and our Sister and Friendship cities.
-The committee establishes and reviews the City's policies, projects and procedures regarding foreign relationships, cultural awareness, collaborative learning opportunities and trade and economic development.

 This task force explored strategies for improving housing affordability.
 The initiative was a significant step towards developing an effective approach to the housing crisis.
-The task force's findings would continue to help the council create policies and other tools to address our City's housing needs.
+The task force's findings continue to help the council create policies and other tools to address our City's housing needs.

 This commission maintains contact with community groups and individuals and ensures that community needs are reflected in Parks, Recreation and Culture policy decisions.